 The Maritime Border Order will be amended to permit foreign-flagged vessels to enter New Zealand from 31 July 2022.

 Note on humanitarian applications

-For clarity, humanitarian reasons would be unlikely to include situations relating solely to financial loss, or to vessels travelling primarily for pleasure or convenience such as tourists or ‘wintering over’.
-People in vessels travelling to New Zealand to ‘winter over’ (eg, to avoid hurricane/cyclone season in the Pacific) may have other genuine humanitarian reasons which would need to be demonstrated in order for these vessels to qualify for an exemption.
+Applications under humanitarian reasons are unlikely to be approved for situations relating only to financial loss, or to vessels travelling primarily for pleasure or convenience (such as tourists, or vessels ‘wintering over.’
+There may be cases where people in vessels travelling to New Zealand to ‘winter over’ (e.g. to avoid hurricane/cyclone season in the Pacific) have other, genuine humanitarian reasons for needing to make an application.
+However, these reasons would need to be clearly demonstrated for these vessels to qualify for an exemption.

 How to apply for an exemption

 Go to Exemption for foreign vessel to arrive in New Zealand and complete the online application form to submit your application.

 Vessels should note that the Maritime Border Order will be amended to permit foreign-flagged vessels to enter New Zealand from 31 July 2022.

 Form for vessels arriving in New Zealand, updated to include questions relating to COVID-19.